-This casually entertaining spin-off of the 2008 sleeper comedy Forgetting Sarah Marshall pretty much does forget Sarah Marshall - and completely eradicates the memory of that film's lead character (Jason Segal) as well.
-Instead it takes Russell Brand's amusingly self-absorbed rock star character Aldous Snow and gives him his own story.
-Quizzically, Jonah Hill, who also starred in Sarah Marshall… read more!
+This casually entertaining spin-off of the 2008 sleeper comedy Forgetting Sarah Marshall pretty much does forget Sarah Marshall – and completely eradicates the memory of that film's lead character (Jason Segal) as well.
+Instead we get a glimpse into the life of Russell Brand's self-absorbed rock star character Aldous Snow.
+Quizzically, Jonah Hill, who also starred in Sarah Marshall as… read more!

 Robert Duvall plays Felix Bush, a cantankerous hermit in a small town somewhere in the South, sometime during the 1930s.
 Staring his mortality in the face, Felix goes to the local funeral home (led by a strong Bill Murray, in character actor mode) and asks for what we would now call a "living wake" – that is, Felix wants a… read more!

-Ben Stiller stars as Roger Greenberg, a lonely fortysomething from New York who has just flown out to Los Angeles to housesit for his rich brother, off with his family on a working vacation in Vietnam.
+Ben Stiller stars as Roger Greenberg, a lonely fortysomething from New York who has just flown out to Los Angeles to housesit for his rich brother, who's off with his family on a working vacation in Vietnam.
 Roger arrives with some serious baggage: back home he suffered a nervous breakdown and was committed to an institution for a while.
-That doesn't… read more!
+That… read more!